aquasecurity/aws-marketplace-eks-byol/README.md

 ## Secrets and Service Account

-If you are deploying to EKS from the AWS Marketplace (AWS MP) directly, the following section describing the dockerImagePull secret/sa is unnecessary as AWS MP authorizes the image pull from the AWS MP ECR.
+Please ignore this section if you are deploying to EKS from the AWS Marketplace (AWS MP) directly.
+The following section describing the dockerImagePull secrets is unnecessary as AWS MP authorizes the image pull from the AWS MP ECR.

+Only if you want to use a privately hosted repository for the Aqua images, refer to this section.
 The Aqua console components are hosted on a private repository: `registry.aquasec.com`.
 As such a service account and associated dockerImagePull secret are required to be created.
 The Helm chart does this for you.
 Edit the *aws-marketplace-eks-byol/aqua/values.yaml* to include the credentials that were granted permission to download from Aqua Security's private repository.
 Many customers also utilize privatly hosted registries.
 If this is your scenerio, change the `registry:` variable to match as well.

 ```shell
   imageCredentials: